JLiekenbrock/CovidShinyDygraphs/README.md

 It can be found here:
 https://github.com/owid/covid-19-data/tree/master/public/data

-The App is availabe here:
+The app is availabe here:
 https://jliekenbrock.shinyapps.io/dygraphs/